-Zinc deficiencies are problematic, because you need zinc for hormone functioning and reproductive fitness, cardiovascular health, optimal insulin functioning to prevent diabetes, and mental well-being and performance.
+Zinc deficiencies are problematic because you need zinc for hormone functioning and reproductive fitness, cardiovascular health, optimal insulin functioning (to prevent diabetes), mental well-being and performance.

 The few minerals I’ve just described do not even tell the full story.
-For example, vegans are also prone to ingest too much copper, because plants contain more copper and less zinc on a relative basic, compared to what the body needs.
+For example, vegans are also prone to ingesting too much copper because plants contain more copper and less zinc on a relative basis compared to what the body needs.

-Meats, on the other hand, allow the body to get enough zinc while preventing the accumulation of too much copper.
-But meat is avoided on a vegan diet.
-So, the mineral problems that vegans and vegetarians need to cope with, are actually worse than I’ve just described here.
+Meat, on the other hand, allows the body to get enough zinc while preventing the accumulation of too much copper, but meat is avoided on a vegan diet.
+The mineral problems that vegans and vegetarians need to cope with are actually worse than I’ve just described here.

-Overall, it’s slowly becoming clear that the best thing you can do is just avoiding vegan (and to a lesser extent vegetarian) diets if you want to consume enough minerals in your diet.
+Overall, it’s slowly becoming clear that the best thing you can do is just avoid vegan (and to a lesser extent vegetarian) diets if you want to consume enough minerals in your diet.

 For a comprehensive list of all the recommended minerals vegans and vegetarians should use please download my FREE guide HERE.